lamhq/tech-notes/pages/software-engineering/design/ood/design-principles/encapsulate-changes.md

 ## Example: Encapsulate What Likely to Change

-Say you’re making an e-commerce website.
-Somewhere in your code, there’s a `getOrderTotal()` method that calculates a grand total for the order, including taxes.
+Say you're making an e-commerce website.
+Somewhere in your code, there's a `getOrderTotal()` method that calculates a grand total for the order, including taxes.

 We can anticipate that tax-related code might need to change in the future.

-As a result, you’ll need to change the `getOrderTotal` method quite often.
-But even the method’s name suggests that it doesn’t care about how the tax is calculated.
+As a result, you'll need to change the `getOrderTotal` method quite often.
+But even the method's name suggests that it doesn't care about how the tax is calculated.

 ```mermaid
 classDiagram